ukjhsa/ADEF/doc/documentation.md

     - classes must inherit the base class.
     - ADEF must has the feature such as Reflection. (see `PrototypeManager` below.)
 - Why `setup(...)` accept parameter `PrototypeManager`?
-    - Configuration used to configure by the configuration data is trivial.
+    - Configuration used to configure is trivial.
     - The class name used to change the implementation class is also a part of the configuration data, therefore it can be configured.
 - The use of virtual copy constructor
     - If we want to copy an individual but we just have its Prototype type, we can call `clone()` to do it.